llm-bible/llm-bible.github.io/_publications/soboroff2024use.markdown

 bibkey: soboroff2024use
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.15133"}
-tags: ['Prompting', 'Arxiv', 'SIGIR', 'Reinforcement Learning']
+tags: ['Arxiv', 'SIGIR', 'Prompting', 'Reinforcement Learning']
 ---
 Making the relevance judgments for a TREC-style test collection can be complex and expensive.
 A typical TREC track usually involves a team of six